CSA One-Day Cup

 The CSA One-Day Cup (formerly known as the Standard Bank Cup, the MTN Domestic Championship, and the Momentum One-Day Cup) is the premier domestic one-day cricket competition of South Africa, its matches having List A status.

+The tournament was discontinued from the 2026–27 season and replaced by the Pro50 Cup and Division 2 teams compete in the Pro50 Shield.
+The competition forms part of Cricket South Africa's revamped domestic cricket structure for the 2026–27 season.

 Matches are usually played partly under lights as day-night matches and occasionally get larger crowds than the Test matches.

 History

 The tournament has been played since the 1982–83 season when five teams competed in the Benson and Hedges Series.
 The tournament gradually expanded, with eleven teams taking part from 1994–95 onwards, as more and more teams were promoted from the B groups of South African cricket.
 Two seasons later, it was renamed the Standard Bank League, and then the Standard Bank Cup, but the same teams competed, until Namibia were admitted in 2002–03.

 To reflect the wider structural changes that were happening across South African cricket, from the 2004-05 season the competition was re-organised to mirror both the Four-Day and T20 leagues.
 The six newly created, entirely professional, franchises would take part in the tournament, with the former provincial teams continuing in a separate semi-professional CSA structure.
 In the 2007–08 season, Zimbabwe took part in the competition as a seventh side, playing both home and away fixtures.

 Domestic cricketing reforms were introduced in 2020 that discontinued the six franchise team format and began a return to the more traditional provincial based system.
 Fifteen teams, split over the two divisions, now compete in the One-Day tournament.

 In Division 1, five of the six teams who competed in the 2020–21 CSA Four-Day Franchise Series opted to retain their franchise brand, with only the former Cape Cobras reverting to their traditional Western Province name.
 They were joined in Division 1 by Boland and North West.
 Matches featuring either Limpopo or Mpumalanga, both in Division 2, do not have List A status.

 On 30 March 2022, in the Division One match between Titans and North West, Titans scored 453/3 from their 50 overs, setting a record for the highest total in a List A match in South Africa.

 in 2024-25 Season is 45 edition.